-The account refers to the acquisition cost for of trademarks, software and other intangible assets.
+The account refers to the acquisition cost for of trademarks, software acquired/internally generated and other intangible assets.
+Investments in internally generated intangible assets comprise the development cost of ready to use/sale software completed as part of the activities of the technological solutions sector.
 With regard to trademarks, due to the difficulty of a reliable measurement of their commercial value, no amortization has been charged.